VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputRegisterContactType.md

 # InputRegisterContactType ==~object~==

-The `InputRegisterContactType` represents the input object for registering a contact.
+This type represents the input object for registering a contact.

 ## Fields